 Different patients with the same type of cancer can respond very differently to a specific treatment, and as a result, outcomes vary greatly between patients.
 Many clinical, pathological, and genetic factors make the diagnosis and choosing the right treatment for an individual patient increasingly complex.

-In Medical Delta Cancer Diagnostics 3.0, the newest imaging techniques will be used together with machine learning to provide diagnosis faster and to better predict the course of the disease.
+In Medical Delta Cancer Diagnostics 3.0, the newest imaging techniques will be used together with machine learning to provide diagnosis faster and better.

-At the moment, biopsies are taken to obtain information about the genetic and molecular characteristics of the tumor.
-Taking a biopsy is an invasive method that can sometimes be risky.
-Researchers from the Medical Delta Cancer Diagnostics 3.0 program believe analyzing tumors could be improved by extracting more information from MRI images.
+At the moment, biopsies are taken to obtain information about the morphological, genetic and molecular characteristics of the tumor.
+Taking a biopsy is an invasive method and typically only a few 2D slices of the biopsies are imaged and analysed.
+Researchers from the Medical Delta Cancer Diagnostics 3.0 program believe diagnosing tumours could be improved by characterizing brain tumors and biopsies in 3D and extracting more information from them.
+The researchers do this by applying new MRI and optical imaging techniques.

 Advanced MRI techniques

-Within this program, which initially focusses on brain tumors, advanced MRI techniques will be used to gather relevant information about the tumor.
-The researchers will do this using standard MRI scans, as well as the newest MRI techniques and hardware.
+Within this program, which initially focusses on brain tumors, advanced MRI techniques are used to gather relevant information about the tumor.
+The researchers do this using standard in vivo MRI scans, as well as the newest MRI techniques and hardware.
 “For example, we will use a 7 Tesla MRI, which has a higher magnetic field and provides images with a better resolution and more information,” says Thijs van Osch, professor in the radiology department at LUMC.

 In addition to obtaining better MRI images, this Medical Delta research program links them to machine learning to unlock all the information hidden in the different MRI-contrasts.
 Ultimately, this is expected to contribute to an even better treatment choice tailored to the individual patient, and to enable better monitoring of the tumor during treatment.